oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

  *                                      given in milliseconds.
 O will disable the feature.
  * @param {Boolean} [config.autoStart=false] - Start the action upon creating the instance.
  * @returns {doItAll}
- */
+ * @fires action each time the action is processed
+ * @fires start when the action manager has been started
-function doItAllFactory(config = {}) {
+ * @fires stop when the action manager has been stopped */ function doItAllFactory(config = {}) {
     // keep track of the interval timer